-From following whales around the to checking to ensure that money does make a difference, new scientific discoveries are made every day.
+From following whales around the globe, to checking to ensure that money does make a difference, new scientific discoveries are made every day.

 Here, Conservation International scientists prove that donations and funding for environmental projects do work and whales’ pasts can influence the future decisions they make.

 1. Investing in biodiversity is good for the economy

 It pays to conserve wildlife, a recent study found.